Skip to content

 For graphic designers, this phase of the KitKat logo design offers rich insights into the power of nuanced changes.
 It reminds us that design is a continuous journey where each step, no matter how small, can lead to a more compelling and resonant brand expression.
 It's a chapter in the KitKat logo design story that illustrates the elegance of evolution, and the timeless value of craftsmanship and creativity.

-Image Courtesy: KitKat
+Image Courtesy of KitKat

 2004 - 2017